 In no circumstances may girls bring to school: firearms, knives or other weapons, alcohol, illegal drugs, cigarettes.
 If these are found in a girl’s possession she may face exclusion.

 The rules of the school are the minimum necessary to secure a well ordered, courteous and friendly community.
 If a girl infringes the rules she may be detained during her lunch break and required to carry out an appropriate task.
-For persistent poor behaviour or failure to complete homework girls may receive a lunchtime departmental detention; for more serious incidents girls may receive an after school detention with Mr Monks or Miss Hulse.
+For persistent poor behaviour or failure to complete homework girls may receive a departmental detention; for more serious incidents girls may receive an after school detention.
 Parents are informed when it is deemed necessary.

 We encourage girls to use the School Planner to assist them in the organisation and management of their homework.